TAANVAS/Taanvas/README.md

 # taanvas
-Taanvas is a collaborative repo for CEN5035 Software Engineering
+Taanvas is a collaborative repo for CEN5035 Software Engineering class